PSE&G is Prepared for Windy Rainstorm

 - Register for MyAlerts to receive text notifications at pseg.com/outagecenter.

 - Report an outage and receive status updates by texting OUT to 4PSEG (47734).
-You can also report your outage through our app or on our website at pseg.com/myaccount.
+You can also report your outage through our app, website at pseg.com/myaccount.

-- Follow PSE&G on PSEG on Facebook and Twitter @PSEGdelivers for updates before, during and after the storm.
+- Follow PSE&G on Facebook, Instagram (@PSEG) and Twitter (@PSEGdelivers) for updates before, during and after the storm.